microsoft/fast/packages/fast-tooling-react/README.md

 ### Drag and drop

-Using the `dragAndDropReordering` option allows React children to be re-arranged from the navigation.
+Using the `dragAndDropReordering` option allows React children (referred to as linked data) to be re-arranged from the navigation.

 ## Navigation Menu